 - Loss of enjoyment of life, and more.

-Contact the Florida bicycle accident attorneys at Lavent Law to learn more about how we can help you maximize the amount of money you are awarded.
+Contact the Florida bicycle accident attorneys at Lavent Law, P.A. to learn more about how we can help you maximize the amount of money you are awarded.

 Filing a Timely Bicycle Accident Claim